 Maintenance of skew chisels

-Whatever type of work involved, the quality of the finished product depends ultimately upon the ability of the craftsman to cut and shape his material quickly and accurately either by hand or machine.
+Whatever type of work is involved, the quality of the finished product depends ultimately upon the ability of the craftsman to cut and shape his material quickly and accurately either by hand or machine.
 It’s also true to say that the ability of the skilled craftsman to do this depends to a very great extent upon the efficiency of the tools he uses.

 Even a highly-skilled craftsman would have difficulty producing good items with inferior or badly maintained tools.
 To the beginner, the apprentice or the trainee such tools would produce nigh insuperable difficulties.
 In truth, the woodworker’s job is demanding and difficult enough with the handicap of poor tools and equipment.